HOW TO PERFECTLY CAPTURE YOUR ENGAGEMENT RING ON TABLE MOUNTAIN

 EXPRESS YOURSELF

-Celebrities have pro teams to advise them, so even when they are taking a ‘spontaneous’ shot of their engagement ring, they’re primed to get it right.
-Check out a few of our favourites engagement ring reveals on Instagram on the following feeds:
+Celebrities have pro teams to advise them, so even when they are taking a 'spontaneous' shot of their engagement ring, they're primed to get it right.
+Check out a few of our favourite engagement ring reveals on Instagram on the following feeds:

-• Eva Longoria shared a shot of a passionate kiss between her and her partner Jose Antonio Baston when they got engaged.
-Eva’s hand was resting on his cheek, with her engagement ring in full view.
+Eva Longoria shared a shot of a passionate kiss between her and her partner Jose Antonio Baston when they got engaged.
+Eva's hand was resting on his cheek, with her engagement ring in full view.

-• Lea Michele chose to show off her diamond on Instagram by holding her hand over her face when she took the shot.
+Gabrielle Union and Dwayne Wade perfected the couple's hand shot when they shared their romantic proposal on Instagram.
+The image showed the pair's hand entwined with the sparkler in the heart of the picture.
+Lea Michele chose to show off her diamond on Instagram by holding her hand over her face when she took the shot.
 It was a quirky and compelling take on photography.
 The ring was the hero, but the natural background of the beach setting was in full view.

 SCHEDULE A PRE-PROPOSAL DIAMOND RING CONSULTATION